 TIP 5: Have a Board Fit LinkedIn profile

-When reaching out with a connection request or for a follow-up conversation, it is essential that your LinkedIn profile is board fit.
-Your profile must include your board profile, board & committee roles, skills valuable to boards, and governance qualifications.
-I also suggest that you include organisations that you are passionate about in the Causes section.
+When reaching out with a connection request or for a follow-up conversation, your LinkedIn profile must be board fit.
+Your LinkedIn profile must include your board profile, board & committee roles, skills valuable to boards, and governance qualifications.
+You should also include organisations and causes that you are passionate about.

 TIP 6: Use your time wisely

-The more time you dedicate to building your board network on LinkedIn, the more valuable your network will become and your network’s network.
+The more time you dedicate to building your board network on LinkedIn, the more valuable your network and your network’s network will become.
 When done right, your board network will generate board opportunities for you.

 TIP 7: Just do it

-Don’t take the task of connecting with people too seriously – what is the worst that could happen?
-LinkedIn is a networking platform, so most members are happy to engage and help, particularly when you have something in common.
-Be bold (but not too bold), introduce yourself, offer to help, be curious and enjoy the experience.
+Don’t take the task of board networking and connecting with people too seriously – what is the worst that could happen?
+LinkedIn is a networking platform, so most members expect connection requests and messages, and are happy to engage and help, particularly when you have something in common.
+Be bold (but not too bold), introduce yourself, offer to help, be curious, and make the most of the experience.

 Relevant Articles